 As the wealth distribution in Colombia is such a shitter, a small shift in the location and quality of a place can make the monthly rent swing vastly.
 The estrato number has one of the greatest effects on the cost of accommodation in Colombia (here’s an explanation of the Colombian estrato system and where to stay in Bogotá), but it is also a good indicator of safety so it’s a sensible thing to aim high in.

-The above studio at Charles 52 cost us just under £100 a week; we were able to negotiate a price for staying over a month.
+The above studio at Charles 52 cost us just under £100 a week ($130 USD); we were able to negotiate a price for staying over a month.
 It had a kitchen and ensuite with 2 workspaces.
-The cheapest accommodation Andy and I stayed in in Bogotá was 500k COP per month (£125), which was a double room with en suite in an apartment shared by 8 other rooms in the Marly/Quesada area of Chapinero.
-Our most expensive was just over £100 a week for our own 1-bed apartment, which was on the lower end of the scale for upmarket Usaquén,.
+The cheapest accommodation Andy and I stayed in in Bogotá was 500k COP per month (£125/$147), which was a double room with en suite in an apartment shared by 8 other rooms in the Marly/Quesada area of Chapinero.
+We found this through a Bogotá rentals Facebook group.
+Our most expensive was just over £210/$290 a week for our own 1-bed apartment, which was on the lower end of the scale for upmarket Usaquén, and had a weekly discount.
 Your style and standards for accommodation can greatly swing your cost of living in Colombia.

 How much does a meal cost in Colombia?